Beer-Braised Bratwurst & Onions (“Beer Brats”)

 Bratwurst searing in a skillet.

+Step 3: Return the brats.
 Place the bratwurst back in the pan on top of the onions.

-Cook until the bratwurst are cooked through and the beer is reduced by about three quarters, 10 to 12 minutes more.
+Step 5: Uncover and reduce.
+Remove the lid, increase the heat to medium, and continue cooking.
+Cook until the bratwurst are cooked through and the beer is reduced by about three quarters.
+This should be about 10 to 12 minutes more.
+When ready, serve the bratwurst and onions on rolls with mustard and sauerkraut!

-finished bratwurst and onions in skillet
+Finished bratwurst and onions in skillet.

 Several beer brats in buns.